kaushikbhat07/restaurant-order-website/README.md

 To run on a local environment:
 ----------------------------------------------------------------------
 1. Import the .sql file found in the directory Database File/.
-Change the database name and password in the config files found in includes/, admin/includes/, staff/includes.
+Change the database name and password in the config.ini files found in includes/, admin/includes/, staff/includes.

 2. The project uses PHPMailer(https://github.com/PHPMailer/PHPMailer) to send emails.
 To be able to send emails on a local environment, update the user and pass parameters in config.ini files found in includes/, admin/includes/, staff/includes with your GMAIL ID and password.